In this exercise you will write a working program in Java to display an

 ‘P’.

-The ‘F’ in “First” is capitalized, the ‘P’ in “Prog” is capitalized.
+is capitalized.
 There are only two capital letters in the first line.
-There are only three spaces.

-Before I go on to the second line of the program, I should tell you what programmers usually call each funny symbol that appears in this program.
+Before I go on to the second line of the program, I should tell you what

 Okay, so back to the line-by-line.
-You have already typed the first line correctly.
+You have already typed the first

-You should start the second line by pressing TAB
+You should start the second line by pressing TAB one time.
+Your cursor

 will move over several spaces (probably 4 or 8).
 Then type the word public

-again, one space, the word static
+again, one space, the word static, one space, the word void, one space,

-followed by an open paren (no space between the word “main”
+the word main followed by an open paren (no space between the word “main”

 and the paren).
-After the paren there’s one space, the word String
+After the paren there’s one space, the word String with

 a capital ‘S’, an open and close square bracket right next to each other,

-, one space, a close parenthesis, one last space,
+one space, the word args, one space, a close parenthesis, one last space,

 and a second open curly brace.

-So line two starts with a tab, has a total of seven spaces, and only the ‘S’ in “String” is capitalized.
-Whew.
+So line two starts with a tab, has a total of seven spaces, and only the

 The third line should start with two tabs.
 Your text editor may have already